mrinmoymena/demoapp-k8/README.md

 This repo contain following
   - Terraform script to create infra in AWS like vpc, subnets, EKS etc.
-  - simple web application using [Python Flask] Dockerfile and corresponding helm chart (statefull with rolling update)
+  - simple web application using [Python Flask] Dockerfile and corresponding helm chart (statefullset with rolling update)
-  - [MySQL] database Dockerfile and corresponding helm chart (with persistent volume)
+  - [MySQL] database Dockerfile and corresponding helm chart (Deployment with persistent volume)
   - This repo is used to demonstrate of deployment of those application in EKS cluster.